jmaister/excellentexport/README.md

 # Revision history:

+### 3.6.0

+* Added sponsor link to the project [:heart: Sponsor ExcellentExport.js project:heart:](https://github.com/sponsors/jmaister)
+* Transform the project from JavaScript to TypeScript
+* Configure Jest as test runner
+* _Update npm dependencies to fix vulnerabilities_

 ### 3.5.0

 * Add fixValue and fixArray functions to configuration: these configuration functions can be used to manipulate the values of the cells.